vexx-sm/TF2-Mixes/README.md

 - Each captain has **30s per turn**; if the timer expires, a random player is picked.
 - Captains may use `!remove` to drop a player (counts as a turn).
 - Captains may use `!swap x y` to request a player for player swap between teams.
-- When both teams reach 6v6, a **10s countdown** begins before the game starts.

 ### 3. Game Phase
 - Players may change class, but **not teams**.